Animation, Producer & Director

 (Note: The content below was recreated as a fan film and this posting is for educational purposes only)

-In 2016 I spent several months with some friends recreating the screens from the movie Oblivion.
-This was a fan-film based project that relied on us remaking the User Interface panels from the movie.
-We relied heavily on reference images we received from the film and fan forums we located around the web.
-With this reference material, we then went to work recreating all of the art in vector format for animation purposes.
+In 2016, I embarked on a passion project with some friends, spending several months meticulously recreating the screens from the movie Oblivion.
+This fan-film endeavor required us to faithfully remake the four user interface panels featured in the film.
+We relied heavily on reference images from the movie and insights gleaned from various fan forums scattered across the web.
+With this valuable reference material in hand, we set about the painstaking process of recreating all the artwork in vector format, which would be crucial for our animation purposes.

-While my friends Zac and Jay helped me with remaking all of the art, I started animating the items screen by screen and element by element, when they became available.
-I first started with the globes in this section, before moving on to other screens.
-To keep this project organized, I felt that this was the best approach.
-It also made it more manageable when I needed to render out the completed piece.
-Pre-renders saved a good deal of time because we worked with 4K exports with videos that were 10 minutes long.
-The primary goal in this initial pass of animation was to match as best we could to the original film.
-So there was lots of analysis between the film and reference material.
-There were many moments in which we were trying to match frame by frame and other moments in which we had to use our best judgment.
+While my friends Zac and Jay assisted with the intricate task of remaking the artwork, I began the detailed process of animating each item, screen by screen and element by element, as they became available.
+I initially focused on the globes before moving on to other screens.
+To keep this ambitious project organized, I found that this methodical approach was the most effective.
+It also made the process more manageable when it came time to render out the completed pieces.
+Pre-renders were especially time-saving given our work involved 4K exports for videos that were up to 10 minutes long.
+The primary objective in this initial phase of animation was to match the original film as closely as possible.
+This necessitated extensive analysis and comparison between the film and our reference material.
+There were many moments where we meticulously matched frames, while in other instances, we had to rely on our best judgment to fill in the gaps.

 Screen 1